mgm1313/SkiffaExamples/packages/npm/reverse/README.md

-# Reverse API example
+# Reverse example

-A minimal example on how to use the OpenApi42 code generator.
-This API does basically nothing, but it does demonstrate a minimal setup for an api.
+First, start the server via `npm start`, then go with your browser to `http://localhost:8080`.

-First, start the server via `npm start`, then do the following curl request:
+You may also curl the api, with the following command:

 ```
 curl localhost:8080/reverse --header "content-type: text/plain" --data elmer